13. Paths Cross

 Opened the fridge and there was a tap at the door.

-Henry had no choice but to assume the newspaper guy had linked the old lady to the ticket.
+Henry had no choice but to assume the newspaper guy connected the old lady to the ticket.

 Any other reason for the newspaper guy looking for Oscar was too easy—not gonna fall down that rabbit hole.